-In some states, real estate attorneys are a regular part of the homebuying process.
-Even in states where this isn't the case, however, a complex transaction may need an attorney's assistance.
+In some states, real estate attorneys are a regular, legally required part of the homebuying process.
+Even in states where this isn't the case, however, an unusual or complex transaction might need an attorney's assistance.
 After all, if you don't use an attorney and the transaction later goes awry, you'll still have to hire one, at much greater time and cost.
 Save yourself the headache by working with a lawyer to structure the deal, not salvage it.

 What's legally unusual?
-In some cases, you’ll know from the beginning that the transaction will be a complex one.
+In some cases, you will know from the beginning that the transaction will be a complex one.
 In any of the following situations, for example, a lawyer's help will be crucial:

 Most home purchases don't need a lawyer's assistance.
 Nevertheless, if yours presents any unusual situation or complexity, hiring a lawyer can be a cost-effective way of preventing later disputes and litigation.